trailofbits/cb-multios/cqe-challenges/KPRCA_00010/README.md

 the programmer thought to enforce this limitation.

-Throughout the rest of the program since (file size - header size) is assumed to be exactly equal to sub chunk2's size, the programmer cgc_indexes the malloc'd buffer via sub chunk2's size.
+Throughout the rest of the program since (file size - header size) is assumed to be exactly equal to sub chunk2's size, the programmer indexes the malloc'd buffer via sub chunk2's size.

-If sub chunk1's size > 16, the program will allocate a buffer larger than it will be able to cgc_index, which wouldn't cause any problems, besides probably getting some unintended results.
+If sub chunk1's size > 16, the program will allocate a buffer larger than it will be able to index, which wouldn't cause any problems, besides probably getting some unintended results.
-If sub chunk1's size < 16, the program will allocate a buffer smaller than its intended cgc_indexed size, and will allow the user to arbitrarily write data into the heap.
+If sub chunk1's size < 16, the program will allocate a buffer smaller than its intended indexed size, and will allow the user to arbitrarily write data into the heap.

 The math works out to be something like this: